Skrylar/ImpromptuModular/README.md

 ## Acknowledgements

-Thanks to Alfredo Santamaria and Nay Seven for suggestions regarding improvements to Phrase-Seq-16.
-A very special thank you to Nigel Sixsmith for the many fruitful discussions and numerous design improvements that were suggested to PhraseSeq16/32, for the concept proposal for GateSeq64, and also for the in-depth presentation of Phrase-Seq-16 and Twelve-Key in [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg).
+Thanks to *Alfredo Santamaria* and *Nay Seven* for suggestions regarding improvements to PhraseSeq16.
+Special thanks to *Xavier Belmont* for suggestions regarding improvements to the PhraseSeq modules, bug reports and for graciously providing the dark panels of the modules.
+A very special thank you to *Nigel Sixsmith* for the many fruitful discussions and numerous design improvements that were suggested for the PhraseSeq modules, for the concept proposal and development of GateSeq64, testing/bug-reports, and also for the in-depth presentation of PhraseSeq16 and TwelveKey in [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg).

 # Modules

+Each module is available in light (Classic) or dark (Dark-valor) panels, selectable right-clicking the module in Rack).

 * [TwelveKey](#twelve-key): Chainable one-octave keyboard controller.

 * [PhraseSeq16](#phrase-seq-16): 16-phrase sequencer with 16 steps per sequence with CV in and onboard keyboard for easy sequence programming.

-* [PhraseSeq32](#phrase-seq-32): 32-phrase sequencer with 32 steps per sequence with CV in and onboard keyboard for easy sequence programming, can be configured as 1x32 or 2x16.
+* [PhraseSeq32](#phrase-seq-32): 32-phrase sequencer with 32 steps per sequence with CV in and onboard keyboard for easy sequence programming (can be configured as 1x32 or 2x16).

-* [GateSeq64](#gate-seq-64): 64-step gate sequencer with per-step probability control, can be configured as 1x64, 2x32, 4x16.
+* [GateSeq64](#gate-seq-64): 64-step gate sequencer with per-step probability control (can be configured as 1x64, 2x32 or 4x16).

 * [WriteSeq32](#write-seq-32): 3-channel 32-step sequencer with CV in for easy sequence programming.